 It is seafood night for dinner in the restaurant, and what a spread!
 There are mussels baked in a spicy sauce, breaded whitefish, calamari, snapper baked in coconut sauce, a seafood casserole, rice, homemade cheese & onion buns, two nice salads, and a banana pastry with chocolate sauce for dessert.
 I sat with the same Australian/Chinese couple as last night, another Chinese couple, and a young couple from Melbourne.
 The young man from Melbourne will be traveling to Montreal on business, and asked me about the “French question”.
-I had to ask him to clarify, and he indicated he knew a bit of French, and was wondering if he should speak French or English in Montreal.
+I had to ask him to clarify.
+He indicated he knew a bit of French, and was wondering if he should speak French or English in Montreal.
 Given his weak skills in French, I advised him to stick with English.
 In any case, I suggested his Quebec business associates would be taking good care of him.

 At 7AM this morning the temperature is 27ºC, 84% humidity, Heat Index 31ºC, with a slight breeze off the interior of Nacula Island.
 By 5PM it warms to 29ºC, 75% humidity, Heat Index 34ºC, and we still have a slight breeze accompanied with a rain shower.
 By 9PM the temperature is 28ºC, 84% humidity, Heat Index 34ºC, and a very slight breeze.
 I sleep comfortably with just a light sheet as a cover and no blanket every night I’m here.
 There is no air conditioning in my bure, which I wouldn’t use even if it was available.